jtpmath/jtpmath.github.io/_pages/about.md

 latest_posts: false # includes a list of the newest posts
 social: true # includes social icons at the bottom of the page
 ---
-My mission at JTPmath is to solve problems in abstract mathematics and reveal the solutions to you.
+JTPmath solves problems in abstract mathematics and dicusses solutions online.

 My interest in abstract mathematics blossomed when I discovered linear algebra.
 I was stuck on the word "kernel" for about two years after that.
 I just couldn't wrap my head around why they called it a kernel, so I knew I had to keep investigating.